 As I look at the Chinese learning journey that awaits me, what I need more than anything is plenty of practice, learning lots of new vocabulary, and above all, to hold my head up high and to keep going in high spirits, and let other people complain amongst themselves about how hard it is, while I focus on using the language in the real world and on sources that help and not hinder me.
 Outside of “interesting” theoretical discussions about hardest languages, such discussions have no practical applications for individual language learners.

 Ignore the scare tactics.
 Chinese isn't as hard to learn as you think.
 Take it easy – if something challenging comes up, take it in your stride and remember that many people before you mastered this particular point, and that for every aspect of Chinese that you could complain about, those learning every other language in the world have a completely different list of reasons why they should be complaining.
 So why bother?
 You aren't going to get a medal if you beat someone into admitting that your task is harder than theirs – nobody wins in such pissing competitions.

 If you are learning Chinese, then forget how “damn” hard it is compared to those “lazy” European language learners.
 You're fooling yourself and you're wasting time.
 Stop thinking about it, and focus on learning the language itself.
 It's not that bad, and when you do conquer some of your biggest challenges on this adventure, then you are ready to use the language with a very large number of interesting people and a pretty huge chunk of this planet.

-Reporting live from deep within China, I can confirm that ignoring how hard it is compared to languages that you are not even learning, and focusing on the task at hand instead can get you very far
+Having been deep within China, I can confirm that ignoring how hard it is compared to languages that you are not even learning, and focusing on the task at hand instead can get you very far 🙂